WSU-SPRING-2019/cs4280-starter-project/README.md

 # A starter project for class CS4280
-With built-in support for Sass, ES6, and GLSL.
+With built-in support for Sass, ES6, WebGL, and GLSL.